skubaid5837/EcommerceMVVM/README.md

 This project demonstrates:

 - Implementation of MVVM with Kotlin
-- Use of ViewModel and LiveData/Flow for state management
+- Use of ViewModel and LiveData for state management
 - Repository pattern for data abstraction
 - Integration of Material Components for UI consistency
-- Use of dependency injection with Hilt
 - Modular, clean, and maintainable architecture

 ---